lliu12/kirigami_sim/README.md

 * DISPLAY_SIZE, X_OFFSET, Y_OFFSET, and VERTEX_MULTIPLIER can be used to adjust the scale and view of the expanding pattern; different patterns will be best viewed with different values for these.
 * When IS_INTERACTIVE is true, users can click and drag to interact with tiles, right click to pin tiles, press p to save a screenshot of the simulation, press r to reset the simulation, and press v or c to save a file with the current tile vertex/center locations.
 * To use the simulation without a hull file, set AUTO_EXPAND and CALCULATE_AREA_PERIM to false.
+* Use DISPLAY_EXPANSION_SPRINGS to toggle whether or not to display the springs used for automatic deployment.
-* Physical properties like friction, damping, and so on can all be set via [Pymunk](http://www.pymunk.org/en/latest/pymunk.html).
+* Physical properties like friction, damping, spring strength, and so on can all be set via [Pymunk](http://www.pymunk.org/en/latest/pymunk.html).
 Pymunk's documentation is a great resource for this.
 * There are compatibility issues between certain versions of Python and Pygame.
 This may be a reason why the simulation is not working.
 * The animations above are produced using data from the simulation, plus additional processing to assign colors, etc.